zerodrek/fun-society/README.md

 ---

 ## Tech Overview
-Fun Society uses [Firebase](https://firebase.google.com) to manage user accounts and scores and APIs to display info related to questions.
+Fun Society uses [Firebase](https://firebase.google.com) to manage user accounts and scores and APIs to display info related to the trivia questions.

 ## APIs Used